snscn/quickdrop/README.md

 max-upload-file-size=1GB
 ```

-- Run the application with the external configuration:
+- Run the application with the external configuration (If not in the same directory as the JAR file):

 ```
 java -jar target/quickdrop-0.0.1-SNAPSHOT.jar --spring.config.location=./application.properties